 For What Purpose is the Technique Appropriate?

-• Analysis of All types of textile products, such as cloth, wadding, thread, clothing materials, furniture cloths, etc., is possible using this technique.
+• Analysis of all types of textile products, such as cloth, wadding, thread, clothing materials, furniture cloths, etc., is possible using this technique.

 • Technicians can examine Organic, inorganic, natural, artificial, etc., all the types of antimicrobial agents.